MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 #.
 Once Artifactory container is started, go to ``http://localhost:8082/``.
 #.
 Login to Artifactory for the first time using the default ``admin`` account (Username: ``admin``, Password: ``password``).
 #.
+Skip the installation wizard if it appears.
+#.
 Go to :guilabel:`Administration` > :guilabel:`User Management` > :guilabel:`Settings`.
 #.
 In the :guilabel:`User Security Configuration` section, check :guilabel:`Allow Anonymous Access`.
 #.
 Click on :guilabel:`Save`.